15 November, 2024

 Variants of current interest (due to their current/potential growth advantage, mutations of potential functional significance, or spread in other countries):

-Plus any highly divergent variants (“saltation” lineages with a sudden increase in number of mutations) and sublineages with additional combinations of mutations identified through mutation scanning that are involved in binding or immune evasion.
-See:
+• Plus any highly divergent variants (“saltation” lineages with a sudden increase in number of mutations) and sublineages with additional combinations of mutations identified through mutation scanning (see some references under List of Useful Tools below).

-With thanks to the global team of variant hunters, and other SARS-CoV-2 genome analysis tool providers (see List of Useful Tools below), which play a key role in identifying new variants of note.
+We thank the global team of those monitoring variants (such as those posting issues here: https://github.com/cov-lineages/pango-designation/issues), and other SARS-CoV-2 genome analysis tool providers (see List of Useful Tools below), which play a key role in identifying new variants of note.

 Sublineages in Canada